sermons/ambition/slides/slides.md

 ******
 [3](# "ref")
 I searched with my heart <br>
-how to cheer my body with wine<br>
+how to cheer my body with wine --<br>
--- my heart still guiding me with wisdom --
+my heart still guiding me with wisdom --

 and how to lay hold on folly, <br>
-till I might see what was good for the children of man <br>
+till I might see what was good for <br>
-to do under heaven during the few days of their life.
+the children of man to do under heaven <br>
+during the few days of their life.

 [Ecclesiastes 2:3 (ESV) (p.2/7)](# "ref")